Djokovic, Federer in Wimbledon landmarks as title showdown nears - RFI

 World number one Djokovic, chasing a sixth title at the All England Club and record-equalling 20th Grand Slam, plays his 50th quarter-final at the majors.

-The Serb tackles Marton Fucsovics, the first Hungarian man to get this far since 1948.
+The Serb tackles Marton Fucsovics, the first Hungarian man to get this far since 1948, looking to reach his 10th Wimbledon semi-final.

 Federer, just five weeks shy of his 40th birthday, is in his 18th Wimbledon quarter-final and 58th at the majors.